Blood Clots - Medical Condition

 Tests to check for presence of blood clots may include:

 Certain specialized blood tests may indicate if someone has had a recent heart attack.
-You may need to be screened for thrombophilia (a disorder in which blood abnormally coagulates, leading to an increased risk of blood clots) if you have a family history of thrombophilia or are under 40 years of age and experiencing recurrent blood clots.
+You may need to be screened for thrombophilia (a disorder in which blood abnormally coagulates, leading to an increased risk of blood clots) depending on the presence of certain factors that would increase the risk of having this condition (e.g., a strong familial history of thrombophilia, being under the age of 60, having other blood cell or autoimmune disorders).

 Superficial thrombophlebitis is usually diagnosed according to your symptoms.
 A doctor will take your medical history by asking about your symptoms and conducting a physical examination.